DevartSoftware/tmetric-plugins/README.md

 $ gulp build
 ```

-If you are building on Windows you can simply run `install.bat` and `build.bat`/
+If you are building on Windows you can simply run `install.bat` and `build.bat`.

-Built extensions can be found in `/dist/release/chrome/` and `/dist/release/firefox/` folders.
+Built extensions can be found in `/dist/chrome/` and `/dist/firefox/` folders.